zama-ai/concrete/docs/guides/deploy.md

 client = fhe.Client(client_specs)
 ```

-## Generating keys (on the client)
+### Generating keys (client-side)

-Once you have the `Client` object, you can perform key generation:
+9. **Generate keys**: Once you have the `Client` object, perform key generation.
+This method generates encryption/decryption keys and evaluation keys.

 <!--pytest-codeblocks:skip-->
 ```python
 client.keys.generate()
 ```

-This method generates encryption/decryption keys and evaluation keys.

-The server needs access to the evaluation keys that were just generated.
-You can serialize your evaluation keys as shown:
+10. **Serialize the evaluation keys**: The server needs access to the evaluation keys.
+You can serialize your evaluation keys as below.

 <!--pytest-codeblocks:skip-->
 ```python
 serialized_evaluation_keys: bytes = client.evaluation_keys.serialize()
 ```

-After serialization, send the evaluation keys to the server.
+11. **Send the evaluation keys to the server**.

 {% hint style="info" %}
-Serialized evaluation keys are very large, so you may want to cache them on the server instead of sending them with each request.
+Serialized evaluation keys are very large.
+Consider caching them on the server instead of sending them with each request.
 {% endhint %}

-## Encrypting inputs (on the client)
+### Encrypting inputs (client-side)

-The next step is to encrypt your inputs and request the server to perform some computation.
-This can be done in the following way:
+12. **Encrypt inputs**: Encrypt your inputs and request the server to perform some computation.
+This can be done in the following way.

 <!--pytest-codeblocks:skip-->
 ```python